arc42/arc42.org-site/_pages/why.md

 # arc42 makes documentation efficient and effective

 arc42 has a clear, simple and effective structure to document and communicate your software system.
-Is is optimized for understandability and adequacy. arc42 naturally guides you to explain any kind of architecture information or decision in an understandable way, easy to maintain.
+It is optimized for understandability and adequacy. arc42 naturally guides you to explain any kind of architecture information or decision in an understandable way, easy to maintain.